-The purpose of the Operating Procedures for the Treasury Pool Investment Policy Statement (IPS) is to assist the Treasurer in effectively investing the assets of the Treasury Pool (the Pool) and monitoring investment results, by communicating the investment objectives to the Regents, the Investment Advisory Committee, the Consultant, and external investment managers.
-The Pool's investment program is defined in the various sections of the IPS by:
+The purpose of the Operating Procedures and Investment Policy Statement (IPS) is to assist the Treasurer in effectively investing the assets of the Treasury Pool (the Pool), monitoring investment results, and communicating the investment objectives to the Regents, the Investment Advisory Committee, the Consultant, and external investment managers.
+The Pool's investment program is defined in the various sections of the IPS:

-- Stating in a written document the University's objectives and guidelines for the investment of Pool assets, including explicit consideration of liquidity needs and risk tolerance. - Setting forth an investment structure for managing all Pool assets.
-This structure includes various asset classes, investment management styles, asset allocation and acceptable ranges that, in total, are expected to produce an intended level of overall diversification and total investment return over the long-term. - Providing guidelines for each investment portfolio that control the level of overall risk and liquidity assumed in that portfolio, so that all Pool assets are managed in accordance with stated objectives. - Establishing formal criteria to monitor, evaluate and compare the performance results achieved by the money managers on a regular basis. - Encouraging effective communications between the Treasurer's department, the Regents, the Investment Advisory Committee, the investment consultant, and the money managers. - Complying with all fiduciary, prudence and due diligence requirements that experienced investment professionals would utilize, with the Prudent Investor Rule, and with all other applicable laws, rules and regulations from various local, state and federal entities that may impact Pool assets.
+- State in a written document the University's objectives and guidelines for the investment of Pool assets, including explicit consideration of liquidity needs and risk tolerance. - Set forth an investment structure for managing all Pool assets.
+The structure includes a target asset allocation, various asset classes, and investment management styles, that, in total, are expected to produce an intended level of overall diversification and investment return over the long term. - Provide guidelines for each investment portfolio that establishes the level of overall risk and liquidity assumed in that portfolio, so that all Pool assets are managed in accordance with stated objectives. - Establish formal criteria to monitor, evaluate and compare the performance results achieved by the money managers on a regular basis against reasonable benchmarks and peer groups. - Encourage effective communications between the Treasurer's department, the Regents, the Investment Advisory Committee, the investment consultant, and the money managers. - Comply with all fiduciary, prudence and due diligence requirements that experienced investment professionals would utilize, consistent with the Prudent Investor Rule, and with all other applicable laws, rules and regulations from various local, state and federal entities that may impact Pool assets.